Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>This term is *required for publication to GBIF*.
+			<td>This term is required for publication to GBIF.
 Unique identifiers simplify and standardize data management and sharing practices.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>